HomebrewDotNET/Sels.Crypto.Chia/README.md

-# Sels.ChiaBlockchain
+# Sels.Crypto.Chia
-Repository containing projects that have to do with the Chia BlockChain
+Repository containing projects for the Chia blockchain